-In recent years, several graph-based algorithms have been developed for the purpose of inferring causal structures from empirical data. are based on detecting patterns of conditional independence relationships [Pearl and Verma, 1991, Spirtes et al., 1993, and some are based on Bayesian approaches [Heckerman et al., 1997, Cooper, 1999].
-These discovery methods assume static environment, that is, a time-invariant distribution and a timeinvariant data-generating model, while attempting to infer structures that encode dynamic aspects of the environment, for example, how probabilities would change as a result of interventions.
-This transition, from static to dynamic information, constitutes a major inferential leap, and is severely limited by the inherent indistinguishability (or equivalence) relation that governs Bayesian networks [Verma and Pearl, 1990].
+In recent years, several graph-based algorithms have been developed for the purpose of inferring causal structures from empirical data.
+Some are based on detecting patterns of conditional independence relationships [?, ?], and some are based on Bayesian approaches [?, ?].
+These discovery methods assume static environment, that is, a time-invariant distribution and a time-invariant data-generating model, and attempt to infer structures that encode dynamic aspects of the environment, for example, how probabilities would change as a result of interventions.
+This transition, from static to dynamic information, constitutes a major inferential leap, and is severely limited by the inherent indistinguishability (or equivalence) relation that governs Bayesian networks [?].

-One way of overcoming this basic limitation is to augment the data with partial causal knowledge, if such is available.
-[Spirtes et al., 1993], for example, discussed the use of experimental data to identify causal relationships.
-[Cooper and Yoo, 1999] discussed a Bayesian method of causal discovery from a mixture of observational and experimental data.
+One way of overcoming this basic limitation is to augment the data with partial causal knowledge, if such is available. [?], for example, discussed the use of experimental data to identify causal relationships. [?] discussed a Bayesian method of causal discovery from a mixture of observational and experimental data.

 We propose a new method of discovering causal relations in data, based on the detection and interpretation of local spontaneous changes in the environment.
-While previous methods are based on static statistical features of the data, our proposal aims at exploiting dynamic changes in that data.
+While previous methods assume that data are generated by a static statistical distribution, our proposal aims at exploiting dynamic changes in that distribution.
 Such changes are always present in any realistic domain that is embedded in a larger background of dynamically changing conditions.
-For example, natural disasters, armed conflicts, epidemics, labor disputes, and even mundane decisions by other agents, are unexpected eventualities that are not naturally captured in distribution functions.
-The occurrence of such eventualities tend to alter the distribution under study and yield changes that are markedly different from ordinary statistical fluctuations.
-Whereas static analysis views these changes as nuisance, and attempts to adjust and compensate for them, we will view them as a source of information about the data-generating process.
-A controlled experimental study may be thought of as a special case of these environmental changes, where the external influence involves fixing a designated variable to some predetermined value.
+For example, natural disasters, armed conflicts, epidemics, labor disputes, and even mundane decisions by other agents, are unexpected eventualities that are not naturally captured in distribution functions. occurrence of such eventualities tend to alter the distribution under study and yield changes that are markedly different from ordinary statistical fluctuations.
+Whereas static analysis views these changes as nuisance, and attempts to adjust and compensate for them, we will view them as a valuable source of information about the data-generating process. controlled experimental study may be thought of as a special case of these environmental changes, where the external influence involves fixing a designated variable to some predetermined value.
 In general, however, the external influence may be milder, merely changing the conditional probability of a variable, given its causes.
 Moreover, in marked contrast to controlled experiments, we may not know in advance the nature of the change, its location, or even whether it took place; these may need to be inferred from the data itself.